adityaraj5200/Java-interview-QAs/Java interview questions.md

 ---

-## Garbage Collection (GC)
+## What is Garbage Collection (GC)?

 In Java, the Garbage Collector (GC) is a built-in component responsible for automatically managing memory allocation and deallocation of objects that are no longer needed by the program.
 The primary goal of garbage collection is to free up resources occupied by unused objects, prevent memory leaks, and minimize the impact on application performance due to fragmented memory.

 The Java garbage collector operates in two main modes: